mdda/deep-learning-workshop/ideas.md

            -  https://arxiv.org/pdf/1702.06914.pdf
         -  EXPLAINING THE LEARNING DYNAMICS OF DIRECT FEEDBACK ALIGNMENT
            -  https://openreview.net/pdf?id=HkXKUTVFl
+     -  Start software journey from VQ-VAE in TensorFlow (ideally)
+        -  Probably need to convert from image version to WaveNet
+           -
+        -  Need to find WaveNet encode/decode pair in TensorFlow
+           -

   -  Word-order game instead of translation for embedding-in-context a la Socher